-In coordination with Pioneer Trails Adventures, the National Frontier Trails Museum can offer students an opportunity to tour the museum and also experience a ride in a wagon pulled by Missouri mules.
-The fee for each student is $7.50 and for each adult chaperone $10.00.
-An additional half hour is required for the wagon ride and museum tour.
+In coordination with Pioneer Trails Adventures, the National Frontier Trails Museum can offer students an opportunity to experience a ride in a wagon pulled by Missouri mules.
+The combined fee for the museum and wagon ride is $7.50 per student and $10 for each adult chaperone.
+An additional half-hour is required for the wagon ride.

-Special emphasis tours focusing on Lewis and Clark, Santa Fe Trail, Oregon Trail and California Trail can be arranged.
-Swales (wagon ruts) walks are also available to students.
+Upon request we can arrange special emphasis tours focusing on Lewis and Clark, the Santa Fe Trail, the Oregon Trail or the California Trail.

 Investigate the Santa Fe Trail and examine the materials used by Anglo-American, American Indian, and Mexican traders.
 Artifacts, lessons, and other resources are provided for classroom use.
 The trunk is offered free of charge through the Santa Fe Trails Association and is available for two weeks.

-Reproduction artifacts, prints, maps, furs and lesson plans help bring the experiences of the Corp of Discovery to life.
+Reproduction artifacts, prints, maps, furs and lesson plans help bring the experiences of the Corps of Discovery to life.
 The fee for trunk use is $25.00 for two weeks.

 To plan a visit, reserve a traveling trunk, or coordinate a special program, contact the Museum at 816-325-7575 or email@example.com.